lorenzo-rovigatti/comp_bio_notes/folding.md

 1. A (point) mutation, or substitution, occurs when some amino acid in a sequence changes to some other amino acid during the course of evolution.
 2. A deletion occurs when an amino acid is deleted from a sequence during the course of evolution.
-3. A insertion occurs when an amino acid is added to a sequence during the course of evolution.
+3. An insertion occurs when an amino acid is added to a sequence during the course of evolution.

 There are many possible sequences of events that could change one genome into another, and we wish to establish an optimality criterion that allows us to pick the "best" series of events describing changes between sequences.
 We choose to invoke Occam's razor and select a maximum parsimony method as our optimality criterion[^parsimony]: we wish to minimize the number of events used to explain the differences between two sequences.
 In practice, it is found that point mutations are more likely to occur than insertions and deletions, and certain mutations are more likely than others.
 We now develop an algorithmic framework where these concepts can be incorporated explicitly by introducing parameters that take into account the "biological cost" of each of these changes.